plewis/plewis.github.io/phylogenetics/lab-ape.md

 I got 0.288 so no, the Yule process can easily generate trees with the same level of imbalance as our tree

-You can also test one other model with the <tt>colless</tt> function: the "proportional to distinguishable" (or PDA) model.
+You can also test one other model with the `colless` function: the "proportional to distinguishable" (or PDA) model.
 This null model produces random trees by starting with three taxa joined to a single internal node, then building upon that by adding new taxa to randomly-chosen (discrete uniform distribution) edges that already exist in the (unrooted) tree.
 The edge to which a new taxon is added can be an internal edge as well as a terminal edge, which causes this process to produce trees with a different distribution of shapes than the Yule process, which only adds new taxa to the tips of a growing rooted tree.

     colless.test(ts, model = "pda", alternative="greater", n.mc = 1000)